PritiT29/Cyclistic-Bike-Share-Analysis/README.md

 Usage is highly seasonal and temperature-dependent.

 Peak activity occurs between 60°F and 80°F. Conversion marketing should be maximized during these "Goldilocks" months (May–September).

+Recommendations
+Digital Out-of-Home (DOOH) Ads: Place ads near top casual start stations in Chelsea and the Lower East Side.

+Summer Membership Pass: Introduce a "Summer-Only" membership to bridge the gap for casual riders active during high-temperature months.

+App Gamification: Offer "Commuter Rewards" for trips taken during weekday rush hours to appeal to the subscriber demographic.